sallyom/microshift-observability/manifests/opentelemetry-collector-operator/README.md

 #### Configure Authentication for Thanos Receive

 Run the following from `edge MicroShift cluster otelcol namespace`, where OpenTelemetryCollector will be running.
+In the following example, it is assumed the collector will run in `-n otelcol`.
+Substitute the namespace when necessary.

 ```bash
 # scp'd files are at ~/redhat/.